petercoles/Multilingual-Country-List/readme.md

 ```

-The flip parameter facilitates reverse lookups, e.g. for typahead components that recognize values, but don't support keys.
+The flip parameter facilitates reverse lookups, e.g. for typahead components that recognize values, but don't support keys, requiring the key to obtained later.

 ```
 Countries::lookup('es', true);  // default is English

 // returns

 {
   "Afganistán": "AF",
   ...